 Kevin Kurtz has loved books and nature since he was a kid growing up in upstate New York.
-He holds degrees in English literature and elementary education and started his professional career assisting with lab and field work at a marine biology research center.
+He holds degrees in English literature and elementary education and started his career assisting with lab and field work at a marine biology research center.

-From December 2010 to February 2011, Kevin was the Education Officer on the research vessel JOIDES Resolution, where he traveled with an international team of scientists during an expedition in the South Pacific.
+From December 2010 to February 2011, Kevin was the Education Officer on the research vessel the JOIDES Resolution, where he traveled with an international team of scientists during an expedition in the South Pacific.
 The scientists were studying the chain of volcanoes that makes up the Louisville Seamount Trail.

 In May 2016, Kevin was an educator for the Chicxulub Impact Crater expedition and joined the scientists in the Gulf of Mexico as they drilled into the crater left behind by the asteroid impact that wiped out most of the dinosaurs.